-Zhang Xun -- A Controversial General in History of China Who Put Loyalty Before Everything
+Zhang Xun — A Heroic, Controversial General of the Tang Dynasty that Put Loyalty Before Everything

-Zhang Xun (708 -- 757) was one of the most important and heroic generals in the eight-year-long An-Shi Rebellion war of the Tang Dynasty; his extreme braveness and intelligence blocked that war in northern China.
+Zhang Xun (708 — 757) was one of the most important and heroic generals in the destructive An-Shi Rebellion war of the Tang Dynasty (618 — 907).

-Zhang Xun's Early Life As A Well Educated Civil Officer
+Zhang Xun's Early Life As A Well-Educated Scholar

 Turning Into A Brave, Exceptional General In the War

-Some county magistrates escaped or surrendered, which gave many cities to the rebel army.
+Some county magistrates escaped or surrendered, which gave many cities and resources to the rebel army.

 Zhang Xun, the county magistrate, was a civil officer with no army; so he started to recruit volunteers to defend his city.

 Soon, around 3000 soldiers joined him.
-They used this small city as their base, to fight against more than 15,000 well-trained rebel troop with over 15,000 warriors.
+They used this small city as their base, to fight against the well-trained rebel troop with over 15,000 warriors.

-Zhang Xun was besieged in this small city, so he used many smart strategies to steal food, archery equipment, and other necessary resources from his enemies.
+Zhang Xun was besieged in this small city, so he used many smart strategies to steal food, arrows, and other necessary resources from his enemies.

-Facing such an outnumbered troop, Xun encountered hundreds of intense battles and protected this city for almost a year.
+Facing such outnumbered troops, Zhang Xun encountered hundreds of intense battles and protected this city for almost a year.

-His excellent military skills and unpredictable strategies made him renowned.
+His excellent military skills and unpredictable strategies made him renowned, and then got promoted.

-Bigger Responsibility, More difficult Missions & Fiercer Wars
+Battle of Suiyang — Bigger Responsibility, More Difficult Missions, and Fiercer Wars

-At that time, Li Longji, the Emperor Xuanzong of Tang already escaped out of the capital city and escaped to a safer place with his favorite concubine Yang Yuhuan.
+At that time, Li Longji, the Emperor Xuanzong of Tang already escaped out of the capital city and went to a safer place.
 More people gave up fighting and escaped because the emperor himself had fled.

-What's worse, at that time, there were no other Tang's armies to back up Zhang Xun and his city.
+What's worse, at that time, there were no other Tang's armies, nor resources, to back up Zhang Xun and this city.

 He killed his favorite concubine first so that his soldiers could eat, then they ate some other people in the city.